VMware HTTP modify response

 Proxy port

-It defines the port where the proxy server listens for requests.
-You can tune it using the PROXY_PORT
+It specifies the port where the proxy server listens for requests.
+Tune it by using the PROXY_PORT

 environment variable.